cpunkswritecode/hackathons/README.md

 - **URL of this page**: <https://github.com/cpunkswritecode/hackathons>

-- Chat room for every hackathon: [#cpunkswritecode](https://webchat.freenode.net/?channels=#cpunkswritecode) on FreeNode
+- **Chat room** for every hackathon:
+  - Our new Mattermost chat server! https://chat.cypherpunkswritecode.com/signup_user_complete/?id=akk9bu5r5bdhj8sg98forrj3nw
+  - This chat is bridged to [#cpunkswritecode](https://webchat.freenode.net/?channels=#cpunkswritecode) on FreeNode, so feel free to use your browser or IRC

 ## Hackathon #1: 2016.12.17 @ Noisebridge